 - Retirement Accounts (401k, 403b, TSP, IRA, among others)

 - Credit Cards

 - Personal Loans

-Tip: You can search by the name of your financial institution or by its website address (url).
-In the unlikely event you have a financial account that can't be linked to Personal Capital, you can enter it manually.
+Tip: You can search by the name of your financial institution or by its website address (URL).
+In the unlikely event you have a financial account that can't be linked to Empower, you can enter it manually.

 So why bother to connect all of your accounts?
-As you'll see below, Personal Capital does a lot more than keep an eye on your investments.
-By connecting all of your financial accounts, you can track your net worth, budget, cash flow and even your bills.
+As you'll see below, Empower does a lot more than keep an eye on your investments.
+By connecting all of your financial accounts, you can track your net worth, budget, cash flow, and even your bills.
 And all of this information is pulled together in a Dashboard.